-Influencer marketing is expected to become a $6.5 billion business by the end of 2019, and no small number of those dollars are directly tied to marketing efforts on Instagram, prompting consultancies, non-profit organizations, and consumers, alike, to once again question the transparency associated with such a big business, particularly as the definition – and pool – of influencers continues to widen.
+Influencer marketing is expected to become a $15 billion business by 2022, and no small number of those dollars are directly tied to marketing efforts on Instagram, Snapchat … and even TikTok, prompting consultancies, non-profit organizations, and consumers, alike, to once again question the transparency associated with such a big business, particularly as the definition of what it means to be an “influencer,” the pool of willing and able individuals, and mediums that can be utilized continue to widen.

 The law that Ms. Patten is referring to requires that brands, media outlets, and influencers all ensure that posts born from “material connections” between an advertising brand and an influencer or media outlet are “clearly and conspicuously” disclosed, and can all be held liable if the law is no observed.
 As for the “material connections,” the Federal Trade Commission (“FTC”) has stated that these could be anything from a paycheck in exchange for an endorsement, a free trip, or a gift to a family connection to a company or an ownership stake.

-Despite legal mandates that social media – and even traditional media – posts come with obvious and easily-identifiable disclosures, a significant number of posts continue to run afoul of the law.
+Despite legal mandates that posts on social media – and those included in traditional media, as well – come with obvious and easily-identifiable disclosures, a significant number of posts continue to run afoul of the law.
 Non-profit organizations Public Citizen and Truth in Advertising, which have both initiated action with the FTC in connection with influencer disclosures, “say the issue of influencers’ lack of disclosures on advertisements and sponsored posts has reached a level,” per Morning Consult.

-As a result, “Tougher, more resource-intensive enforcement actions should be used more often, especially as Instagram expands tools to allow influencers to sell a brand’s merchandise through their posts.”
-The need for enforced regulations increases given the prevalence of micro- and nano-influencers, who can prove to be “more deceptive than when a celebrity opts not to disclose a payment,” according to Kristen Strader, campaign coordinator for Public Citizen’s Commercial Alert, “because users tend to expect influencers such as the Kardashians or rapper Cardi B to be paid to post.”
+As a result, “Tougher, more resource-intensive enforcement actions should be used more often, especially as Instagram expands tools to allow influencers to sell a brand’s merchandise through their posts,” the market research consultancy says.
+Kristen Strader, campaign coordinator for Public Citizen’s Commercial Alert, agrees, noting that the need for enforced regulations has grown given the prevalence of micro- and nano-influencers, who can prove to be “more deceptive than when a celebrity opts not to disclose a payment … because users tend to expect influencers such as the Kardashians or rapper Cardi B to be paid to post.”

-One place where we may be able to expect sweeping FTC action in connection with influencers is the marketing of vapes and other tobacco-related products.
-Ms. Patten told TFL recently that she expects the explosion in teen-focused advertising of these products is far more likely to catch the eye of federal regulators than the widespread undisclosed promotion of designer bags and garments, especially since the broad scope of the FTC’s oversight in terms of subject matter means it is tasked with ensuring that mergers are not anticompetitive and cracking down on robocall scams.
+There are a few specific places where we very well may be able to expect sweeping FTC action in the not too distant future: the marketing of vapes and other tobacco-related products.
+Ms. Patten tells TFL that she expects the explosion in teen-focused advertising of these products is far more likely to catch the eye of federal regulators than the widespread undisclosed promotion of designer bags and garments, especially since the broad scope of the FTC’s oversight in terms of subject matter means it is tasked with ensuring that mergers are not anticompetitive and cracking down on robocall scams.
 As such, bags are largely viewed as small change.

-Beyond that, we may be able to expect FTC – and even Food and Drug Administration (“FDA”) – interference in connection with influencers in the marketing of pharmaceuticals and medical devices, which has been on the rise, whether it be Louise Roe hawking psoriasis medication and Emily Harrington promoting prescription contraception (both of whom included properly disclosures in their posts) or Kim Kardashian pushing prescription morning sickness medication.
-Kardashian came under fire for with the FDA after her paid-for post promoting Diclegis “racked up nearly half a million likes and boosted social media conversation about the drug by 500 percent” without including the proper “risk information or important limitations of use for [the drug].”
+Kardashian came under fire for with the FDA in the past after her paid-for post promoting Diclegis “racked up nearly half a million likes and boosted social media conversation about the drug by 500 percent” without including the proper “risk information or important limitations of use for [the drug].”

-Continued FDA action and initial FTC action in this arena may be ahead since the stakes are higher from a disclosure standpoint (drug marketing requires far more extensive disclosures, at least from an FDA standpoint than typical consumer goods), but also in terms of the products, themselves, which if not used properly stand to cause more harm to consumers than other products.
+Continued FDA action and initial FTC action in this arena may be ahead since the stakes are higher when it comes to disclosures (drug marketing requires far more extensive disclosures, at least from an FDA standpoint than typical consumer goods), but also in terms of the products, themselves, which if not used properly stand to cause more harm to consumers than other products.

 Still yet, research suggests that younger consumers are particularly prone to being influenced by social media endorsements of pharmaceuticals, thereby further raising the stakes for regulatory action.
 For instance, according to Pew Research Center and PwC Health Research, as of 2018, nearly 90 percent of people aged 18-24 (i.e., millennials) would trust health information or engage in health activities found on social media.
-If those numbers do not pique the interest of regulations, nothing will.
+If those numbers do not pique the interest of regulations, it is unclear what will.